Ivonnor1975/NoteTaker/README.md

   * [Question](#questions)

   ## Installation
-  This application uses node.js and inquirer modules
+  This application uses node.js and express modules

   To install necessary dependecies, run the following commands:
   1. Clone repository to local computer